anonyknight/anonyknight.github.io/docs/techs/DevSecOps/4.release/index.md

 ## Compliance as Code(CAC)

-### Why is it important in DevSecOps?
+### Why is CAC important in DevSecOps?

-> The Compliance as Code phase makes the compliance a part of the DevSecOps pipeline and ensures that on every release, the test server adheres to the security policies defined for the project.
+> The Compliance as Code phase makes the compliance a part of the DevSecOps
+> pipeline and ensures that on every release, the test server adheres to the
+> security policies defined for the project.
 This reduces the attack surface and obviously helps with becoming compliance-ready.

-### Tools
+#### CAC Tools

 - [Inspec: Automating Compliance Checks](https://github.com/inspec/inspec)
 - [ServerSpec: Automating Configuration Tests](https://github.com/mizzy/serverspec)